Italian prisoners of war in World War I: Public attitudes towards returning prisoners

 Upon their return home, the prisoners were met with general disinterest both from the press and from public institutions: imprisonment was regarded as dishonourable, suspicious, and something to be forgotten.
 Uniquely among the Allies, Italy held no welcoming celebrations for their returning prisoners of war.

 The military press did not cover them; they did not figure in post-war debates, in the memoirs of commanders, or in the documentation published by the Army Historical Bureau.
 Although former prisoners in France had formed a federation to defend their rights, in Italy the expectation was that they were to be forgotten.
 During the Fascist period with its memorialisation of war heroes, there was no change of attitude towards prisoners of war.

-Legacy

-The history of Italian prisoners of war in Queensland is being researched by State Library of Queensland's 2020 John Oxley Library Award winner Joanne Tapiolas.